 We may have had a disappointing first rock pooling trip with Erin but it really was nice to get out of the house and explore somewhere none of us had ever been to before.
 Erin loved being on the beach in her wellie boots and I think she just liked going on a bit of an adventure in the car really.

-I’d love to go again when the weather is a bit nicer to give it another go!
+I’d love to go again when the weather is a bit nicer!
 If you know of anywhere good for rock pooling in Norfolk please get in touch!